How to write a travel policy

-- Office manager – Brings insight into issues with travel booking process and travel support, and helps set goals for improving the policy and procedures
+- Office manager – Brings insight into issues with the travel booking process and travel support, and helps set goals for improving the policy and procedures

-- CEO – Brings insight into goals for compliance and cost savings.
+- CEO – Brings business-related insight into goals for compliance and cost savings.
 Will also have ideas for streamlining expense reporting procedures

 - COO – Helps set goals for streamlining processes and saving time, as well as improving duty of care and compliance

 - Frequent travelers – Knows what works and what doesn’t with the current travel policy, and can also act as the voice for fellow travelers

 - HR – Understands employee demands and expectations, and also has a different set of goals for travel (hiring, as opposed to sales or marketing)

 Work together to create a policy that meets everyone’s needs.
 Choose from the team members listed above.
 To minimize disruption to everyone’s regular responsibilities, hold a kick-off meeting to establish goals, then work independently to complete the template customizations.
 You can reach out to individual stakeholders for help on certain sections when needed.
 Afterward, hold a final meeting with all stakeholders to review the policy before rolling it out.

 Choose a travel management style and level of strictness